 Making Government Work for Kansans

 Kansans deserve a government that works for them.
-When I was elected to Congress, I made a commitment to help clean up Washington and make sure our government is actually serving the people.
-That’s why it’s been my priority to be accessible to every person in every corner of our district, so I can bring Kansas voices to Washington.
+When I was elected to Congress, I made a commitment to help clean up Washington and make sure our government actually serves the people.
+That’s why my priority is to be accessible to every person and every corner of our district.

 - Bringing Kansas Voices to Washington: We’ve opened offices in Johnson and Wyandotte Counties and regularly hold public events to listen and connect people with help.
-And as of August 2019, we’ve replied to 25,610 constituents who contacted us on everything from health care to education.
+And as of December 2020, we’ve replied to more than 100,000 constituents who have contacted us on everything from health care to education.

 - Cleaning Up Washington: The first bill I supported was the For the People Act, a sweeping package of reforms that will put the American people back in charge of our democracy by ending the dominance of big money in politics, expanding and protecting the right to vote, and strengthening ethics laws for members of Congress.

 - Protecting and Expanding the Right to Vote: I introduced legislation that would allow people to petition the Department of Justice to investigate voting complaints, helping to ensure that eligible voters are able to seek justice if they have been denied from the ballot box.